rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 You will have to specify the following three parameters:

-1. `modulepath`: The module path where the platform and application modules added to be added to the image are located.
-Modules can be modular jar files, jmods or exploded directories.
+1. `modulepath`: The module path where the platform and application modules to be added to the image are located.
+Modules can be modular jar files, jmods or exploded directories
-1. `mods`: The list of the modules to be added to the adds these modules and their transitive dependencies into your image.
+1. `mods`: The list of the modules to be added and their transitive dependencies into your image
 1. `path`: The output directory where the generated runtime image will be stored

 #### Example: Using `jlink` to Create a Runtime Image